 - Can my family or friends be baptized together?

 - Yes!
 If each family member or friend understands fully what it means to be baptized, we encourage it!
 Each person who wants to be baptized should visit the CTR website, view the video, review this document and register.
 Just remember this is a personal statement of faith, not a family tradition.

 - How will this work in the service?

 - At a certain point in the service, those who are being baptized will be called forward.
-Please give your name card to the baptism team member.
-Then follow the directions of the team member to enter the baptismal (indoor baptism) or pond (outdoor baptism).
+A baptism team member will have a list of the names of those being baptized.
+Then follow the directions of the team member to enter the baptismal.

 - Those baptizing you may ask a few questions and then they will say “I now baptize you in the name of the Father, the Son and the Holy Spirit”.
 You will be tipped backwards just enough to cover your face and then brought back up immediately.
 At no time will they let go of you.
 Feel free to hold your nose with one hand if that will help you feel more comfortable.

 - After that you can dry off, change clothes, and celebrate this great moment in your life as a disciple with your family, friends and the church!